hubmapconsortium/cross_modality_query/README.md

 The API runs at a **`base_url`**: Currently `https://cells.dev.hubmapconsortium.org/api` is available.

-Issuing a `POST` to `{base_url}/{output_type}/` (where `output_type` is `cell`, `organ`, `gene`, or `cluster`), with query parameters in the body, will return a **query set handle**.
+Issuing a `POST` to `{base_url}/{output_type}/` (where `output_type` is `cell`, `organ`, `gene`, or `cluster`), with query parameters in the body, will return a **query handle**.
-(The Python and Javascript interfaces provide a **query set** abstraction, so you don't need to deal directly with the handle.)
+(The Python and Javascript interfaces provide a **query** abstraction, so you don't need to deal directly with the handle.)

-Issuing a `POST` to `{base_url}/{operation}/` (where `operation` is `union`, `intersection`, or `difference`), with query set handles provided as `key_one` and `key_two` in the body, will return a new query set handle, representing the result of the operation.
+Issuing a `POST` to `{base_url}/{operation}/` (where `operation` is `union`, `intersection`, or `difference`), with query handles provided as `key_one` and `key_two` in the body, will return a new query handle, representing the result of the operation.

-Three endpoints are provided for getting more information, given a query set handle:
+Three endpoints are provided for getting more information, given a query handle:
 - `{base_url}/count/` will return the number of matching records.
 - `{base_url}/evaluation/` will quickly return a limited set of fields from the records.
 - `{base_url}/detailevaluation/` can sort the results, and may return more fields, but may be a slower operation.